Package 'dda'

 Value

-An object of class dda.indep containing the results of DDA independence tests.
+An object of class dda.indep containing the results of independence tests of Direction Dependence Analysis.

 References